PIBWL Polish Armour page

 Two Jeffery-Poplavko and one Austin armoured cars captured in Tarnopol

-One of the most successful trucks of World War I period, and arguably the most interesting design, was Jeffery Quad model 4017, produced from 1913 by Thomas Jeffery Co, Kenosha, Wisconsin.
-It was one of the first all-terrain vehicles with four-wheel drive.
-Apart from four-wheel drive, that was present also in other designs, like FWD trucks, all wheels of the Jeffery Quad were steered and fitted with brakes.
+One of the most successful trucks of World War I period, and arguably the most interesting of them, was Jeffery Quad model 4017, produced from 1913 by Thomas Jeffery Co, Kenosha, Wisconsin (not to misspell "Jeffrey").
+The Jeffery Quad was one of the first all-terrain vehicles with a four-wheel drive.
+Apart from the four-wheel drive, which was present also in other designs, like FWD trucks, its all wheels were steered and fitted with brakes.
 With big longitudinal clearance, the car had excellent off-road capabilities.
 These trucks were bought by the US Army and other armies, among others: British, French, Canadian, Russian, Argentinian and Spanish.
-A basic variant was an all-terrain truck, but there were also special variants, like a mobile workshop, an ambulance and an ammunition carrier.
-Thanks to good and modern design, they were still produced after the War (from 1917 as Nash Quad, after the company had been bought by Nash Motors in July 1916).
-By 1918, there were 11,490 built (or 21,490? - publications differ).
+A basic variant was a 2-ton all-terrain truck, but there were also special variants, like a mobile workshop, an ambulance and an ammunition carrier.
+Thanks to good and modern design, they were still produced after the War until 1928 (from 1917 as Nash Quad, after the company had been bought by Nash Motors in July 1916).
+By end of 1918, there were 11,490 built (or 21,490 according to other publications).
 The whole production reached above 41,000.

 At least a dozen or so Jeffery trucks were used from 1919 by Polish Army, mainly in a workshop variant.
 In 1936 there were still at least 9 workshop Jeffery Quads in motor units.
 Possibly some survived until World War II in 1939.